Information on the publication of memoranda

 The City’s new Sustainable Debenture Framework supports the City’s ongoing commitment to advancing a more sustainable, resilient, and livable future as well as promoting environmentally sustainable development.

-The City became the first Canadian municipality to issue a Green Bond in November 2017, and has since issued four Green Bonds totaling $1.027 billion.
+The City became the first Canadian municipality to issue a Green Bond in November 2017, and has since issued four Green Bonds totalling $1.027 billion.
 Building on the Green Debenture Framework, the City has developed an updated Sustainable Debenture Framework under which it may issue green, social, and sustainability debentures.
 The new framework is a key element in support of the City’s 2023-2026 City Strategic Plan, which aims to make the City more prosperous, sustainable, inclusive and resilient.

 Under the updated Framework, proceeds from issuance will be used to finance or refinance eligible green and/or social projects that require a capital investment.
 The Framework includes updated eligibility criteria for its green use of proceeds categories along with new social use of proceeds categories including: